 Liverpool Street is a premium property located on the top floor of a three-story walk-up.
-It ranks high on our guests favorites with it's supersize balcony, two skylights and duplex levels.
-This is our personal favorite as the balcony could easily fit a small group of five for dinner or drinks.
+It ranks high on our guests favourites with it’s supersize balcony, two skylights and duplex levels.
+This is our personal favourite as the balcony could easily fit a small group of five for dinner or drinks.
 The stunning view of Liverpool Street and City of London is enough to choose this property.

 The kitchen is fully equipped with Bosch appliances including a full-sized refrigerator and freezer, and electric hob.
 There is a full-size temperature-controlled wine rack.
 Seating for two is available in the kitchen dining area.

 The living area has a comfortable sofa with recliner.
 The first skylight is over the couch.
 There is a lovely window seating area as well capable of fitting five to seven people comfortably.